EricSchuMa/ExtendedNetwork/Evaluation/explanations-data-formats.md

 Max code uses the original ground truth ("label") and prediction values and transforms them as follows n evaluation_with_loc.convert_labels_and_predictions().
 The purpose is to compute the confusion matrix.
 The transformations described below are as in code, but their interpretation is OURs (=> Check with Max).
 * "_new_prediction_": derived from _prediction_:
-    * 0: pred == hogID. => Prediction indicates that the PHOG-computed value should be taken.
+    * 0: pred == hogID. => Prediction indicates that the PHOG-computed value should be used as a prediction.
 It does not say that the result is OK (or does it?).
     * 1: pred == unkID. => Ext. network returned that it cannot predict (does this happen?)
     * 2: pred == label. => Prediction was done by the RNN or pointer network, and it is correct (ground truth and prediction are the same).
     * 3: otherwise. => Most likely: the prediction was done by the RNN or pointer network, and failed.